 These are going to be global Gradle variables, which we can later use in our Gradle config to sign our app.

-Note about security: If you are not keen on storing your passwords in plaintext, and you are running OSX, you can also store your credentials in the Keychain Access app.
+Note about security: If you are not keen on storing your passwords in plaintext, and you are running macOS, you can also store your credentials in the Keychain Access app.
 Then you can skip the two last rows in

 The last configuration step that needs to be done is to setup release builds to be signed using upload key.
 Edit the file